-- Low Carbon Transition Category: This factor groups companies in five categories that highlight the predominant risks and opportunities they are most likely to face in the transition (Exhibit 1). - (2) Low Carbon Transition Score: This score is based on a multi-dimensional risks and opportunities assessment and considers both predominant and secondary risks a company faces.
-It is industry agnostic and represents an absolute assessment of a company's position vis-à-vis the transition.
+- (1) Low Carbon Transition Category: This factor groups companies in five categories that highlight the predominant risks and opportunities they are most likely to face in the transition (Exhibit 1). - (2) Low Carbon Transition Score: This score is based on a multi-dimensional risks and opportunities assessment and considers both primary and secondary risks a company faces.
+It is industry agnostic assessment of a company's position vis-à-vis the transition.